 Information provided includes course descriptions by subject only.
-For complete 2021-2022 programs/academic plans, please refer to Academic Programs (p.
-25).
+For complete 2021-2022 programs/academic plans, please refer to Academic Programs (http://catalog.blackhawk.edu/archives/2021-2022/ academics/).

 838-104 Introduction to College Reading Credits: 2

 Provides learners with opportunities to develop and expand reading skills including comprehension and vocabulary.
 Learners apply reading skills to academic tasks and read to acquire information from a variety of sources.
 Credits earned in this course will not be counted toward the number of credits needed for any degree.